vernisaz/rust_dev_studio/README.md

 navigate over the project tree, open and edit files, build its components and so on.

 If you do not have the project checked out yet, then you can check it out first, and then to set the project root in the settings.
-You can execute underline OS commands as *mkdir*, *git clone*, and others in the terminal window.
+You can execute underline OS commands as *mkdir*, *git clone*, and others in the terminal panel.

 When you use **Cargo** to build a Rust project, make sure to set `CARGO_TERM_COLOR` env variable to `always`.
 It is controlled also by `term.color` of Cargo settings.
 For example: